 LinkedIn is Kalungi’s most utilized ABM channel because of its messaging capability, as well as its list enrichment abilities.
-LinkedIn allows you to message contacts anything with up to 300 characters, for free.
-Additionally, if and when you connect with a contact, you instantly gain all of their professional information including, roles, responsibilities, email, and sometimes phone numbers.
+LinkedIn allows you to send messages up to 300 characters, for free.
+Additionally, if and when you connect with a contact, you instantly gain all of their professional information including roles, responsibilities, email, and sometimes phone numbers.

-Email’s big advantage over LinkedIn is that it doesn’t have a character limit on its initial outreach messages.
+Email’s largest advantage over LinkedIn is that it doesn’t have a character limit on initial outreach messages.
 You can write as much as you want and you won’t be limited at all.
 However, there are some tradeoffs that go along with that freedom.